Mat Quest, Chapter 4: February 1976

 Edouard Carpentier vs. Joe Nova

 Carpentier is quite the story — fighting for the Resistance in France during World War II before embarking on a career in the squared circle.
-He is a spry 48 years old here and uses his gymnast background to use Nova as his own personal pommel horse.
-His style would fit right in modern wrestling, and serves as a reminder for the current curmudgeons who decry “flippy shit” as ruining their beloved business.
+He is a spry 48 years old here and uses his gymnast background to turn Nova into his own personal pommel horse.
+Carpentier’s style would fit right in modern wrestling, and serves as a reminder for the current curmudgeons who decry “flippy shit” as ruining their beloved business.

 Victor Rivera vs. Bobby Duncum